IamAbdelrahman/Embedded-Systems-Diploma/Essential-Peripherals/Lab6/README.md

 ## Contact Information

-If you have any questions, feedback, or encounter issues while using the Pressure Control System project, please don't hesitate to get in touch with us.
+If you have any questions, feedback, or encounter issues while using the "Basic Calculator" , please don't hesitate to get in touch with me.
 We're here to help!

 - **Email:** abdelruhman.m.kamal@gmail.com
 - [Twitter](https://twitter.com/IAmAbdoKamal)